HEALTHY SLEEP HABITS FOR YOUR BABY AND CHILD (SLEEP CHART FOR PARENTS)

 Nightmares:

-Remove electronic devices, such as TV’S computer, and smart phone, from the bedroom.
+Remove electronic devices, such as TVs, computers, and smartphones, from the bedroom.

 Loud snoring: